 - Language Equals Thought: In her rants on conlangs, she makes her opinion clear: language influences thought, but doesn't equal thought.

-- Magitek: Limitations on magic rant claims that this would be the natural consequence in a setting with cheap magic.
+- Magitek: Her limitations on magic rant says that this would be the natural consequence in a setting with cheap magic.
 "If the world has magic, why isn't it that world’s technology?"

 - No Periods, Period: When discussing full-moon-bound werewolves, Limyaael notes that even a woman's monthly period gets better care than full moon werewolf angst.
 Assuming the author even bothered to think about that, of course.

 - Real Women Never Wear Dresses: Discussed and ultimately averted.

 I prefer strong female characters anyway, by which I mean “female characters who have their own minds and do not spend the whole time obsessed with men, either pining for them or putting them down.”
 They don’t have to be warriors for me to empathize with them.
 They can certainly be mothers who love their children fiercely.
 The most important relationships in their lives can certainly be with men.